dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Uruguay/uy-apm.md

 ```

 ### Response parameters
-The response returns the coupon in _PDF_ format that the client must present in the agency in order to pay the generated debt, in the `MetadataOut.PaymentBarcodeUrl` parameter:
+In the `MetadataOut.PaymentBarcodeUrl` parameter, the response returns the coupon in _PDF_ format that the client must present in the agency to pay the generated debt.

 For more information on the response parameters, please refer to the [Response parameters section]({{< ref purchase-operations.md>}}#response-parameters) of the Purchase creation.